 Return to INDEX

 Years ago there was a scuba introduced that allowed the diver to breathe pure oxygen.
-Because of the design, the small bottle of oxygen, about the size of today's pony bottles, allowed the diver to remain underwater for up to 4 hours!
+It was called a Rebreather.
+Because of the design, a small bottle of oxygen, about the size of today's pony bottles, allowed the diver to remain underwater for up to 4 hours!
 The unit had the appearance similar to an accordion.
-The air was extracted from it and then it was filled with oxygen from the bottle.
-As one breathed the bag would get smaller.
+The air was first removed from it to flush the nitrogen out and then it was filled with oxygen.
+As one breathed in the bag would get smaller.
 As one breathed out the exhaled air would enter the bag and it would get bigger again.
 However, the amount of oxygen returning would be less due to the body's needs, so more oxygen would have to be added to the bag.
 To remove the poisonous CO2 in the exhaled air there was a canister that contained caustic Barium Hydroxide (similar to Drano).
 As the exhaled air passed through the canister the chemical would combine with the CO2 removing it from the breathing oxygen.
 So, the oxygen molecules were breathed over and over again until they were converted to CO2.
-The unit was called a rebreather.

 The U.S. Navy Seals are a hearty lot.
 They have a rather rigorous training program.
 They must be oxygen tolerant.
 One of the parts to that training consists of weeding out those that convulse easily when breathing pure oxygen.
 Potential Navy Seals are required to sit in an air atmosphere breathing pure oxygen from a hand-held face mask at a depth equivalent to 60' of seawater for 30 minutes.
 If convulsions do occur they drop the mask and are quickly returned to breathing air so the convulsions will stop.
 If they fail the test they are booted out of the program.

 Don't think you are off the hook if you dive breathing air.
 Air at depth can cause oxygen poisoning.
 At the surface air supplies 21% oxygen.
 Since the pressure at the surface is one atmosphere, the pressure of the oxygen alone (partial pressure) is 0.21 atmospheres.
 The absolute pressure at 33 feet of seawater (fsw) is 2 atmospheres, therefore the oxygen partial pressure would be 21% of 2 or 0.42 atmospheres.
 If you project the partial pressure of oxygen at 132 fsw it would be 21% of 5 atmospheres or 1.05.
-That would be the same as breathing pure oxygen at a depth of over 33'!
-The absolute pressure at 297' is 10 atmospheres, so the partial pressure of the oxygen would be 2.1 atmospheres and it could very well be toxic!
-Toxic air at 297' is a no-no!!
+That would be the same as breathing pure oxygen at a depth of over 33'.
+The absolute pressure at 297' is 10 atmospheres, so the partial pressure of the oxygen would be 2.1 atmospheres and it could very well be toxic and could lead to fatal convulsions.

 Since we metabolize oxygen and nitrogen causes decompression sickness, it would stand to reason that if the gas a diver breathes has a higher percentage of oxygen and less nitrogen we might be able to stay down longer and/or reduce the risk of DCS.
 Enriched Air Nitrox is just that.
 Popular blends for "Nitrox" are 32% and 36% oxygen.
 On EAN-36 a diver at 100' would be just like a diver on air at 75'.
 The US Navy Decompression Table (air) sets a 25 minute No Decompression Limit (NDL) for 100'.
 PADI's EAN-36 NDL is 35 minutes.
 Nitrox has become a popular breathing gas so divers may extend their dives at the same time reducing the chance of getting DCS.
 The downside is that the maximum operating depth (MOD) for nitrox is less than air because the elevated oxygen may cause oxygen poisoning.
 Breathing EAN-36 at 130 feet would put the diver at 1.78 atmospheres of oxygen, well over the PADI/NAUI limit of 1.4.
 At Deep-Six we periodically run one day courses training divers to become certified to dive with EAN.